cenit-io/eCapi/docs/developer-guide/parser-algorithms/parse_from_api_response_2_di_variant_images.md

 # Parser algorithm

-## parse_from_api_response_2_integration_db_product_images
+## parse_from_api_response_2_di_variant_images

-It transforms and returns the data of each product images obtained from the platform to be integrated to be stored in the intermediate data structure in OMNA.
+It transforms and returns the data of each product variant images obtained from the platform to be integrated to be stored in the intermediate data structure in OMNA.

 **Resources related with this parser:**